Query panels overview

 ### Join

-It is also possible to join tables directly in the query.
+You can also join tables directly in the query.
 Consider the following query expression:

 ```python theme={null}